digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 When considering the Canton ledger nodes, only the Canton participant node is aware of smart contract upgrading.
-The Canton domain nodes are only concerned with the protocol version which must be minimally 6 for allowing connected participants to use upgradable Daml packages.
+The Canton domain nodes are only concerned with the protocol version which must be at least 6 to allow connected participants to use upgradable Daml packages.

 Below, we provide a brief overview of the interactions with the participant node that have been adapted for supporting the smart